LINGUAE CELTICAE

 Volume 26: Comhal, Siorrachd Bhòid & Dùn Breatainn (Cowal, Buteshire & Dumbarton)

 This study is concerned with traditionally Gaelic speaking districts on the western and northern shores of the Firth of Clyde.
 In this respect the report looks at the past strength of the language on the peninsula of Cowal, in the neighbouring Highland parishes of Dunbartonshire and, last but not least, on the islands of the former County of Bute.
-The latter of course includes the island of Arran where the local dialect lingered on until the 1990s.
+The latter of course includes the island of Arran, where the local dialect lingered on until the 1990s.
 Since the 1880s Gaelic went into a substantial decline in the area until quite recently when numbers of Gaelic speakers rose again for the first time on the Cowal peninsula between 1991 and 2001.
-In recent years Dunoon has started to act as a catalyst for Gaelic language activities in the area - even Arran slowly wakes up to its cultural legacy.
-Currently a number of small steps are being taken to bring new life into the once thriving language in places which tended to be considered as hard core "Gaelic free zones" a few years ago.
+Unfortunately, second language teaching stopped on Comhal in the years after-wards except in a few locations.
+Despite this setback Dunoon has started to act as a catalyst for Gaelic language activities in the area – even Arran slowly wakes up to its cultural legacy.
+Currently a few small steps are being taken to bring new life into the once thriving language.
+This occurs in places which were considered as hard core “Gaelic free zones” a few years ago.

-The second edition of this report can be downloaded here (511 KB) in pdf format.
+The third edition of this report can be downloaded here (2.038 KB) in pdf format.

 Caolas Bhòid (Kyles of Bute) looking towards the islands of Bòd (Bute) and Arainn (Arran)